How to get started and my favorite FREE work out sites

 It's been a while since I provided my tips for starting to eat better and get healthy so I've copied and pasted the info from my blog post from January 2014 and edited it a bit.
 I've updated the links as well with my current favorite work out websites that I incorporate into my work out routine

 I love Fitness Marshall videos for cardio when I don't feel like working out because honestly, it doesn't feel like working out.
 They're that fun.
-I love the kickboxing videos from Millionaire Hoy, and I love Fitness Blender for any kind of work out.
+I love the kickboxing videos from Millionaire Hoy (all of his videos really), and I love Fitness Blender for any kind of work out.
 There is NO excuse to not work out at home when there are so many available FREE options.
 Walking also counts as exercise and other than runners it is equipment free.
 Any sort of movement is good for you whether it's running, walking, dancing, jump rope, etc. Just move!

 Fitness Blender - www.fitnessblender.com

 Zuzka Light - www.zuzkalight.com (you now have to pay for ZGYM but it's very reasonable at $10/month)

 For food ideas check out my recipes listed on the left hand side, sorted by food, diet, and meal.
 As I've mentioned before I love Michi's ladder, a tool from Beachbody.
 It's very helpful to plan balanced meals and snacks.
 I also found that using a calorie tracker such as My Fitness Pal will help you get on the right track and make you more aware of how many calories you are burning and how many you're consuming.
 It's quite an eye opener because there are many things I thought were healthy that were full of sugars and empty calories.

 Check out the Fitness and Health information tab for some other great links from magazines that I've found over the last year.
 There are so many resources out there!!!
 And it's incredible how many magazines publish information on their website for you to use without having to subscribe to their magazine.